 Agatha Christie’s writing has a simplistic poetry to it that is anything but simple.
 The long reigning queen of crime fiction, her work is heavy with expository dialogue and is rich in characterization.
 Though her work deals with unnerving and often bloody subject matter, the way she strings her words together has a soft and quintessentially feminine energy.

 This quote from her famous ABC Murders shows the way she plays with character psychology through dialogue.
-She is very efficient at conveying layers of subtext through simple conversation.
+She is very efficient at conveying layers of subtext through careful word selection and simple dialogue.

 3 ways to develop your own writing voice

-Now that you’ve developed an understanding of what a literary voice is, let’s explore three things you can do to begin developing your writer’s voice (and one thing not to do!).
+Now that you’ve developed an understanding of what voice in writing means, let’s explore three things you can do to begin developing your author’s voice (and one thing not to do!).

 1. Read everything

-Try to develop an inner ear for the way one word flows into the next, one sentence into the next, and one paragraph into the next.
-Look at the way each writer interacts with the world of their story, which details they take time to explore and which details they leave to the imagination of the reader.
+Try to develop an inner ear for the way each writer assembles a single sentence.
+Look at which details they take time to explore and which details they leave to the imagination of the reader.
 By getting to know the rhythms of a range of different writers, you’ll begin to get a sense of which ones feel like they could be a part of you.

 2. Try on other writers